Forgotten man: Roosevelt's forgotten man

 These unhappy times call for the building of plans that rest upon the forgotten, the unorganized but the indispensable units of economic power, for plans like those of 1917 that build from the bottom up and not from the top down, that put their faith once more in the forgotten man at the bottom of the economic pyramid.

 The term quickly appeared within popular culture, supplanting Sumner's concept of the forgotten man.
 In the film I Am a Fugitive from a Chain Gang (1932) an editorial on the plight of a unjustly-treated prison escapee who has disappeared asks: "What has become of James Allen? - Is he too, just another forgotten man?"
 Joan Blondell and Etta Moten Barnett sing the song "Remember My Forgotten Man" in the climactic sequence of the film Gold Diggers of 1933, with scenes of mass unemployment.
 In the film My Man Godfrey (1936) a Boston Brahmin is mistaken for a tramp when frivolous socialites are looking for a "forgotten man" in a scavenger hunt.
+In the 1956 film High Society, the Cole Porter song sung by Bing Crosby and Frank Sinatra, "Well, Did You Evah!", opens with the lines: "I have heard among this clan, you are called the forgotten man".